francescovolpe/offsecnotes/Web/Web vulnerabilities/File upload vulnerabilities.md

 ## Exploiting flawed validation of file uploads

 ### Flawed file type validation
-- When we upload binary files (like png) the content type multipart/form-data is preferred
-- The message body is split into separate parts for each of the form's inputs
-- Each part contains a `Content-Disposition` header and may also contain their own `Content-Type` header which tells the server the MIME type of the data that was submitted using this input
+When we upload binary files (like png) the content type multipart/form-data is preferred.
+The message body is split into separate parts for each of the form's inputs.
+Each part contains a `Content-Disposition` header and may also contain their own `Content-Type` header which tells the server the MIME type of the data that was submitted using this input
-  - <ins>Change it to an allow MIME type</ins>.
+  - <ins>Change Content-Type to an allow MIME type</ins>.
 Ex. `image/jpeg`

 ### Preventing file execution in user-accessible directories
 - One defence: stop the server from executing any scripts that do slip through the net
 - Web servers often use the filename field in `multipart/form-data` requests to determine the name and location where the file should be saved.
-  - <ins>Change filename field (also combining path traversal)</ins>
+  - <ins>Change filename field combining path traversal</ins>
-- To note: the requests will often be handled by additional servers behind the scenes (ex. load balancer), which may also be configured differently

 ### Insufficient blacklisting of dangerous file types
 - <ins>Change extensions</ins>